ARC Raiders Augment Tier List (Nomadic Envoys 1.29.1)

 How to pick the right Augment for your loadout

 Pick the role first.
 PvP Brawler wants Combat Mk.
-3 Aggressive.
+3 Aggressive, with Flanking as the Medium-Shield alternative when you want the mobility profile.
 Pure Looter wants Looting Mk.
 3 Cautious.
 Squad Anchor wants Tactical Mk.
-3 Defensive.
+3 Defensive paired with a Healing teammate.
 Solo Stealth wants Looting Mk.
 3 Survivor.
 The Augment is the role; the weapons are how you express it.

 Once you have the Augment, check the shield compatibility against the weapon weight you want to bring.
 The classic rookie mistake is picking Looting Mk.
 3 Cautious because the backpack is the biggest, then loading a item:bettina plus a item:hullcracker and discovering the Light shield ceiling cannot carry the weight without crippling movement.
 Use the ARC Raiders Skill Tree Builder to model the Augment plus weapon plus skill allocation before you queue.